 United States

-A firm handshake, maintaining eye contact.
-American business culture is more casual and gets to the first name stage faster.
-Introducing yourself is the norm.
+Hold a firm handshake and maintain eye contact.
+American business culture is more easygoing and quickly enters the stage of name matching.
+Proactively introducing yourself is the norm.

 Business Etiquette

-Emphasis on efficiency and direct communication.
-Meetings usually have clear start and end times.
+Pay attention to efficiency and direct communication.
+Meetings usually have a clear start and end time.
 The decision-making process is relatively fast, focusing on results and practicality.

 Business breakfasts and lunches are common.
-Discussing business in a dining environment is standard practice.
-After using the right cutlery, place it on the right side of the plate to indicate completion.
+It is standard practice to discuss business in a dining environment.
+After using the right hand cutlery, put it on the right side of the plate to indicate completion.

-Business gifts are uncommon, but small souvenirs are acceptable.
-Large companies may have a policy against accepting gifts.
+Business gifts are not common, but small souvenirs are acceptable.
+Large companies may have policies against receiving gifts.
 Avoid overly expensive or personal gifts.

 加拿大